Wednesday, December 20th, 2023

-We will outline the main differences between a traditional IRA and Roth IRA, and offer you the insight you need to choose the right option.
-While we will give you all the hard facts, you may want to consider the help of a financial planner to give you an outsider’s perspective of the account that will best support your financial future.
+We will outline the main differences between a traditional IRA and Roth IRA and offer you the insight you need to choose the right option.
+While we will give you all the hard facts, you may want to consider the help of a financial planner to give you an outsider’s perspective on the account that will best support your financial future.

 When you invest money in an IRA the funds you contribute grow over time.
 The amount of growth achieved depends on the investments you choose to hold in the account.
 Both traditional and Roth IRAs benefit from tax-deferred growth.